romilgoel/ImageResize/README.md

 ![](https://s21.postimg.org/j3khle79z/nature.jpg)

 Output Image:

 ![](https://s22.postimg.org/axq7whz8h/nature1.jpg)

+#### Example 3 : With Colored(any) padding

-OR, if you want to put any color in the padding area
+If you want to put any color in the padding area

 `$new = new ImageResize($input);`
 `$new->options("colorpadding", true);`